The computational complexity of knot genus in a fixed 3-manifold: Abstract

 \section{Abstract}

-We show that the problem of determining the genus of a knot in a fixed compact, orientable three-dimensional manifold lies in \textbf{NP}.
-This answers a question asked by Agol, Hass, and Thurston in 2002.
-Previously, this was known for rational homology three-spheres, by the work of the first author.
+We show that the problem of deciding whether a knot in a fixed closed orientable 3-dimensional manifold bounds a surface of genus at most $g$ is in \textbf{co-NP}.
+This answers a question of Agol, Hass, and Thurston in 2002.
+Previously, this was known for rational homology 3-spheres, by the work of the first author.